 It’s been more than two years since the controversial Sydney lockout laws were introduced.
-Just how effective were they in curbing alcohol-fuelled violence in the city?
+Just how effective were they in curbing alcohol-fueled violence in the city?
 Some recent news reports shed some light.

 The Sydney lockout laws include:

 - Lock outs and last drinks: 1.30am lockouts and 3am last drinks at hotels, registered clubs, nightclubs and licensed karaoke bars.
 Small bars (maximum 60 people), most restaurants and tourist accommodation establishments are exempt.

 - Temporary bans: of 48 hours for troublemakers.